davletovb/neva/README.md

 ```

 Install the optional tokenizer with `pip install tiktoken`; its first encoding
 load may require network access.
+For offline use, pre-populate tiktoken's
+encoding cache and point `TIKTOKEN_CACHE_DIR` at that directory; a missing or
+invalid entry fails closed with a configuration error.
+The OpenAI helper
-The OpenAI helper counts the chosen model's
+encodes special-token-looking user text as ordinary content and counts the chosen model's
 text tokens plus message-role and reply-priming overhead using the
 [OpenAI cookbook estimate](https://developers.openai.com/cookbook/examples/how_to_count_tokens_with_tiktoken).
 It rejects unsupported models rather than silently substituting another